OIDC

 Rolebinding / ClusterRoleBinding

-You need a RoleBinding / ClusterRoleBinding to bind the role to an oidc user. for example:
+You need a RoleBinding / ClusterRoleBinding to bind the role to an oidc user.
+For example:

 kind: ClusterRoleBinding